zachjob/bitmaker/README.md

 # Pac-Man JS

 In this assignment, you'll be creating Pac-Man in the terminal.
-We've provided a barebones JavaScript program.
+We've provided a barebones JavaScript program to help you get started.

-Currently it:
+Currently `pacman.js` has the following functionality:

-- keeps score
+- keep a score
 - displays a screen with stats, menu, and prompt
 - processes two commands:
   - (d) eat dot